shelsoloa/shelsoloa-web/src/pages/about-writeup.md

 - [medium / @shelsoloa](http://medium.com/@shelsoloa) [coming soon]

-  Coming soon: I'll be sharing my writing to medium.
-Follow me ahead of time if you're interested in seeing what I come up with.
-It will probably be related to development but possibly include my other interests.
+  Some of my writing can be found on medium.
+Follow me there if you're interested in seeing what I come up with.
+It's usually related to development but also includes some of my other interests.

 - [youtube](http://youtube.com/channel/UCM2oD1gLLENjmHLNURW8JDg) [coming soon]